Agentic Inequality: Forces Shaping Agentic Inequality

 \subsubsection{Compute Costs and Capital Barriers}

-The political economy of AI is fundamentally shaped by the economics of computation, creating a tension between centralised capital and democratised application.
-Two cost structures are critical.
-The first is the immense capital expenditure required to train a foundation model, which concentrates this capability within a few large technology firms \citep{sastry_computing_2024, besiroglu_compute_2024}.
-This directly influences the availability of the most powerful agents and their underlying core intelligence.
-Second is the ongoing operational cost of inference (using the model).
-While many orders of magnitude lower, inference costs can scale with task complexity.
-This creates a "pay-to-perform" dynamic where premium tiers frequently offer improved capabilities such as superior agentic reasoning or faster responses.
-A countervailing force is the potential for diminishing marginal returns on performance for many tasks, which, combined with falling inference costs, could enable widely accessible "good enough" agents to democratise baseline autonomous capabilities, even as a \textit{quality} gap with frontier models persists.
+The political economy of AI is shaped in large part by the economics of computation.
+One result is a tension between concentrated capital and more distributed application.
+Two cost structures matter most.
+The first is the very large capital investment required to train a foundation model, which concentrates that capability within a small number of major technology firms \citep{Sastry2024,Besiroglu2024}.
+This affects both the availability of the most powerful agents and the level of core intelligence they can provide.
+The second is the ongoing cost of inference.
+Although much lower than training costs, inference can still become expensive as tasks grow more complex.
+More capable models also tend to command higher per-token prices because they require more compute, which creates a further pay-for-performance pattern in which premium tiers offer stronger reasoning or faster responses.
+At the same time, performance gains may taper off for many tasks.
+If so, falling inference costs could still make broadly accessible, ``good enough'' agents viable for baseline autonomous uses even if frontier systems retain a quality advantage.